Glossary of Terms Specific to Evergreen, Assessment, and Institutional Research

 A part-time graduate student is enrolled in less than 10 credits per quarter.

 Faculty affiliations for the purposes of curricular planning.
-Planning units include: Consciousness Studies; Culture, Text and Language; Environmental Studies; Expressive Arts; Scientific Inquiry; Society, Politics, Behavior and Change; and Sustainability and Justice.
+Planning units include: Consciousness Studies; Critical and Creative Practices; Culture, Text and Language; Environmental Studies; Expressive Arts; Native Programs; Scientific Inquiry; Society, Politics, Behavior and Change; Sustainability and Justice; and Tacoma Program.

 Refers to a student's persistence at Evergreen from one term to another.
 Often calculated as a fall quarter to fall quarter measurement, i.e. of students enrolled in a particular fall quarter how many are still enrolled the subsequent fall.